jbreizh/ImagePainting/README.md

 ### Push button connection

-The push button is optional, Imagepainting always work from the webpage.
+The push button is optional, ImagePainting always work from the webpage.
 It's just a more convenient way to play/pause animation on the field (than clicking on a smartphone touch screen).
 This section of the code define the push button :

 ```
 // BUTTON --------------